 In African culture, hyenas are mistaken to be greedy and coward.
-This is because of how they tend to consume everything from bones, feathers, meat, etc. Their walking posture is mistaken for being sneaky hence seen as coward.
+This is because of how they tend to consume everything from bones, feathers, meat, etc. Their walking posture is mistaken for being sneaky hence seen as a coward.

 Their physical features especially the female hyenas.
 Make them seen as feminist.
 The female hyenas are bigger compared to the male ones.
 They also have extremely enlarged long clitorises that look almost perfectly like penises, complete with what appear to be testicles.

-There are several species of hyenas.
+There are several species.
 Namely: